AntonStoeckl/dynamic-streams-eventstore-go/README.md

-## Overview

-This project provides a robust event store solution that enables:
-- Event persistence and retrieval
-- Stream-based event processing
-- PostgreSQL integration for reliable storage
-- Domain event handling for event-driven systems

 ## Features

+### Production

-- **PostgreSQL Backend**: Leverages PostgreSQL for reliable event storage
+- **PostgreSQL Backend engine**: Leverages PostgreSQL for reliable event storage
-- **Event Filtering**: Built-in filtering capabilities for event queries
+- **Event Filtering with a fluent FilterBuilder**: Storage-agnostic filtering capabilities for event queries
-- **Domain Events**: Support for domain-driven design patterns
+- **Mapping to StorableEvent**: A **StorableEvent** type with a factory method that is completely independent of the userland implementation of **DomainEvents** my just receiving the **EventType** and the serialized payload

+#### Currently missing

+The _OccurredAt_ timestamp is currently created in the DB, this should be passed in from the application.
+More storage engines, like MongoDB, might follow ...

+### Running the tests

+- **Functional Tests**: Functional tests for the even store included which showcase how the event store can be used in production
 - **Benchmarking**: Performance testing utilities included
-- **Docker Support**: Ready-to-use Docker Compose configuration
+- **Docker Support**: Ready-to-use Docker Compose configuration for testing and benchmarking

 ## Tech Stack